Underground stem: Types of underground stems

 A number of underground stems are consumed by people including; onion, potato, ginger, yam and taro.

-The below ground stems of grasses have scales, while roots are smooth without scales.
+The below-ground stems of grasses have scales, while roots are smooth without scales.

 Geophyte

 A geophyte (earth+plant) is a plant with an underground storage organ including true bulbs, corms, tubers, tuberous roots, enlarged hypocotyls, and rhizomes.
 Most plants with underground stems are geophytes but not all plants that are geophytes have underground stems.
 Geophytes are often physiologically active even when they lack leaves.
-They are able to survive during adverse environmental conditions by going into a state of quiesce and later resume growth from their storage organs, which contain reserves of carbohydrates and water, when the environmental conditions are favorable again.
+They can survive during adverse environmental conditions by going into a state of quiesce and later resume growth from their storage organs, which contain reserves of carbohydrates and water when the environmental conditions are favorable again.